 1600 Chamagne, FRA – 11-23-1682 Rome, ITABack to Artist IndexView Artists Paintings

-In Rome, it was not until the mid-17th century that landscapes were deemed fit for serious painting.
-Northern Europeans working there, such as Elsheimer and Brill, had made such views pre-eminent in some of their paintings; but not until Annibale Carracci and his pupil Domenichino do we see landscape become the focus of a canvas by a major Italian artist.
-Even with the latter two, as with Claude Lorrain, the stated themes of the paintings were mythic or religious.
-Landscape as a subject was distinctly un-classical and secular.
+In Rome, it was not until the mid-seventeenth century that landscapes were even considered for serious painting.
+Northern Europeans, such as Elsheimer and Brill, working in Rome had made the landscape the dominant theme in some of their paintings, but not until Annibale Carracci and later his pupil Domenichino did the landscape become the focus of a painting by a major Italian artist, but even they as with Claude Lorrain, painted mythic or religious landscapes.
+Landscape as a subject on its own was distinctly un-classical and secular.

 Pure landscape, like pure still-life or genre painting, reflected an aesthetic viewpoint regarded as lacking in moral seriousness.
-Rome, the theological and philosophical center of 17th century Italian art, was not quite ready for such a break with tradition.
+Rome, the theological and philosophical center of seventeenth-century Italian art, was not quite ready for such a break with tradition.
 In this matter of the importance of landscape, Claude Lorrain was prescient.
-Living in a pre-Romantic era, he did not depict those uninhabited panoramas that were to be esteemed in later centuries, such as with Salvatore Rosa.
+Living in a pre-Romantic era, he did not depict those uninhabited panoramas that were to be esteemed in later centuries, but he came close.

-Art Movement: Baroque
+Art Movement: Baroque.

 Artists Influencing Claude Lorrain: Jean Gellée Lorrain, Goffredo Wals, Agostino Tassi, Annibale Carracci, Domenichino

 Painters Claude Lorrain Influenced: J M W Turner.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.